 Those with a hardened exterior are used to people asking how we're able to keep it all together.
 But in reality, everybody breaks at least a little when shit hits the fan, and some of us are just better at wearing a collected mask.
-This is what Philly noise/punk band Mannequin Pussy wrestles with on the lead single "Drunk II" off their forthcoming record Patience, out June 21.
+This is what Philly noise/punk band Mannequin Pussy wrestles with on the lead single "Drunk II" off their record Patience.
 The stellar song sounds like hysteria as riffs flail ecstatically, harmonies are increasingly layered, and vocalist Marisa Dabice transitions from escapist wailings to the penultimate, revealing line, "And everyone says to me, 'Missy, you're so strong,' but what if I don’t want to be?"
 On "Drunk II," the loud band who continues to stun is that internal conflict personified, a sonic journey of how insane and debilitating it can feel to let go and truly engage with what's going on inside.

 "Late Night Feelings," Mark Ronson (feat.
 Lykke Li)